5 Easy Ways To Go Plastic-Free This July

 This month support your local food & farm market/stall and buy locally sourced meat and veg instead.
 By using this method of shopping, you can rest assured knowing that the produce is fresh, good for you and straight from farm to plate without any potential nasty pesticides and micro plastics.
 Simply freeze all your leftovers for next time!
 If the supermarket is your only option, try to buy loose groceries instead of plastic-wrapped groceries.

-The Naked Pantry is a charming zero-waste shop located in New Milton, local to us here in The New Forest.
-Their fantastic range of products includes anything from cooking ingredients, pulses, beans, rice, pasta, peanut butter and fresh, plant-based milks to environmentally friendly household necessities such as cleaning products, toilet paper, cosmetic products and so much more.
+Our next-door neighbours, “Love to Refill” is a charming zero-waste shop, located next to us in Ringwood, in the New Forest National Park.
+Their fantastic range of products includes anything from cooking ingredients, pulses, beans, rice, pasta, peanut butter, fresh, plant-based milks and local raw honey to environmentally friendly household necessities such as cleaning products, toilet paper, cosmetic products and so much more.
 Who knew you could make a huge difference by simply doing your weekly shop?

 Finally, adorn your home with stunning, rustic interior pieces instead of plain bulky plastic storage.
 Our sustainable, timeless and elegant wicker baskets transform your home and enhance your interior space.
 All of our durable wicker baskets are made from a variety of natural materials, such as willow, water hyacinth, rattan and seagrass to provide only superb quality baskets.
 Healthy earth, stylish home… happy life!